The Employee Training Manifesto for Enhanced Productivity

 Employee training is the ongoing effort to provide staff with the right knowledge, skills, and experience required to succeed in their role and achieve business goals.

-Employee training is fundamental to ensuring your talented hires are positioned to fulfill their potential.
+Employee training is crucial to ensuring your talented hires are positioned to fulfill their potential.
 Without a structured plan, informative curriculum, and routine check-ins, you can’t expect your employees to get very far.

 Why employee training should be a top organizational priority

-Employee onboarding accomplishes more than just gearing up a new hire to perform his or her duties.
+Employee onboarding accomplishes more than just gearing up a new hire to perform their duties.
 When done correctly, it can improve retention, increase employee performance and productivity, and boost satisfaction.

 Solid training produces higher employee engagement and productivity